Christian Yelich Player Props: Brewers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 19th in the league.
+- The pitching staff for the Diamondbacks has a collective 9.1 K/9, the 10th-best in the league.

-- The Diamondbacks have a 5.28 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Diamondbacks' 4.78 team ERA ranks 19th across all MLB pitching staffs.

-- The Diamondbacks surrender the second-most home runs in baseball (18 total, 1.8 per game).
+- Diamondbacks pitchers combine to surrender 18 total home runs at a clip of 1.6 per game (third-most in the league).

-- Gallen (0-1) makes the start for the Diamondbacks, his third of the season.
+- Kelly (0-1) gets the start for the Diamondbacks, his third of the season.

-- The righty last pitched on Tuesday against the San Diego Padres, when he threw six innings, allowing four earned runs while giving up seven hits.
+- The righty last pitched on Friday against the Los Angeles Dodgers, when he tossed 5 2/3 innings, allowing four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.